Kanban For Projects and Tasks

 There are three Kanban related reports, found in the main Reports area under the Kanban section on the left, as shown here:

 Card status - This report shows, list by list, which cards are on track or overdue based on the end date of the task, as compared to today’s date.
+Use the "Tasks as cards" and "Projects as cards" radio buttons to select which data set appears on the report.

 Aging summary - This report shows the average number of days cards assigned to a user have been in the stage.
+Use the "Tasks as cards" and "Projects as cards" radio buttons to select which data set appears on the report.

 Completed cards - This report shows how many tasks have been completed within the last 7 days, 30 days, or year user by user.